 The authors are grateful to the American Institute of Mathematics in California, the Banff International Research Station, Max-Planck-Institut für Mathematik in Bonn, and the Lorentz Center for Mathematical Sciences, Leiden, for their hospitality and financial support for the collaboration of the authors.
-They thank Jørgen Andersen, Philip Boalch, Gaëtan Borot, Vincent Bouchard, Andrea Brini, Leonid Chekhov, Bertrand Eynard, Laura Fredrickson, Tamás Hausel, Kohei Iwaki, Maxim Kontsevich, Andrew Neitzke, Paul Norbury, Alexei Oblomkov, Brad Safnuk, Albert Schwarz, Sergey Shadrin, Yan Soibelman, and Piotr Sułkowski for useful discussions.
-They also thank the referees for numerous suggestions to improve these lecture notes.
-O.D. thanks the Perimeter Institute for Theoretical Physics, Canada, and M.M. thanks the University of Amsterdam, l'Institut des Hautes Études Scientifiques, Hong Kong University of Science and Technology, and the Simons Center for Geometry and Physics, for financial support and hospitality.
-The research of O.D. has been supported by GRK 1463 of Leibniz Universität Hannover and MPIM in Bonn.
+They also thank Jørgen Andersen, Philip Boalch, Gaëtan Borot, Vincent Bouchard, Andrea Brini, Leonid Chekhov, Bertrand Eynard, Laura Fredrickson, Tamás Hausel, Kohei Iwaki, Maxim Kontsevich, Andrew Neitzke, Paul Norbury, Alexei Oblomkov, Brad Safnuk, Albert Schwarz, Sergey Shadrin, Yan Soibelman, and Piotr Sułkowski for useful discussions.
+O.D. thanks the Perimeter Institute for Theoretical Physics, Canada, and M.M. thanks the University of Amsterdam, l'Institut des Hautes Etudes Scientifiques, Hong Kong University of Science and Technology, and the Simons Center for Geometry and Physics, for financial support and hospitality.
+The research of O.D. has been supported by Leibniz Universität Hannover and MPIM in Bonn.
 The research of M.M. has been supported by MPIM in Bonn, NSF grants DMS-1104734 and DMS-1309298, and NSF-RNMS: Geometric Structures And Representation Varieties (GEAR Network, DMS-1107452, 1107263, 1107367).